mosabbir4210/Zabbix-Setup-Azure/README.md

 # Zabbix Monitoring Setup on Azure (Beginner Friendly)

-# Zabbix Setup on Azure – Complete Step-by-Step Guide
+# Zabbix Setup  – Complete Step-by-Step Guide

 This repository provides a **complete, beginner-friendly guide** to deploying and configuring **Zabbix Monitoring System on Microsoft Azure** using a Linux virtual machine.